KattMingMing/arc-staging/README.md

 - Click "Upload Updated Package" in the top section (inside Upload).
 - Ensure that you have bumped and commited the version in both the `manifest.json` and the `manifest.dev.json` files.
 - Click choose file and select the `chrome-bundle.zip` file.
+- Run `make bundle` to generate the new production build.
 - Add release notes and submit the build.
 It will be availble for the submitter instantly, but users will see it in a couple of hours.
 If this is a big fix for a bug then it is worth telling users they can go to `chrome://extensions` and clicking "Update extensions now" (This option is only available if "Developer mode" is enabled).
+- Click "Publish Changes"

 ### Automated